Kevon Looney: Three-peat chase (2018–2019)

-Nerve injuries and recent years (2019–present)
+Nerve injuries and recent years (2019–2025)

 During the off-season, Looney re-signed with the Warriors on a three-year deal worth $15 million.
 That summer, he began feeling discomfort in his hamstrings.
-He was sidelined following the 2019–20 season opener after tightness in his hamstring was diagnosed as neuropathy, a disorder resulting from nerve damage outside of the brain and spinal cord.
+Looney was sidelined following the 2019–20 season-opener after tightness in his hamstring was diagnosed as neuropathy, a disorder resulting from nerve damage outside of the brain and spinal cord.
 Looney had managed to play through the condition since his second season in the NBA, often experiencing numbness in his hands, wrists, and feet.
 However, Looney could no longer deal with the situation once it reached his hamstrings.
-He was limited to playing in just 20 games during the season, averaging only 3.4 points and 3.3 rebounds per game.
+Looney was limited to playing in just 20 games during the season, averaging only 3.4 points and 3.3 rebounds per game.
 On May 19, 2020, Looney underwent surgery to repair a core muscle injury and was expected to be ready for the start of the following season.

 Looney began the 2020–21 season as a backup to rookie center James Wiseman, the No. 2 overall draft pick.
 However, Looney became the Warriors' only true center after the rookie suffered a meniscus tear and was sidelined for the season.
-On April 19, 2021, Looney had a career-high 15 rebounds in a win against the 76ers, and he held Embiid to 4-of-14 shooting when guarding him.
+On April 19, 2021, Looney had a career-high 15 rebounds in a 107–96 victory over the Philadelphia 76ers, and he held Embiid to 4-of-14 shooting when guarding him.